cloudboy-jh/opencode-config/global-agent-config.md

 ## Plan Mode
 - When planning, give me the plan.
 That's it.
-- Do not append "here are some other things we could explore" or any variation of that.
-Every session ends with unsolicited suggestions - cut it.
-If I want to explore more I'll ask.
+- Do not append unsolicited follow-up suggestions in plan responses.

 ## Stack Defaults
 - **Languages:** Go for CLIs, TUIs, daemons, and anything terminal-native.
 TypeScript for web, Cloudflare Workers, and frontend.
 Don't ask - infer from context.